The Best AR-15 Brass Catchers

 - Plastic rods are flimsy

-The GLORYFIRE is not a product you’ll find in stores – it’s a “made for Amazon” kind of thing – but it’s also a fairly capable brass catcher.
+The GLORYFIRE is not a product you’ll find in stores – it’s a “made for Amazon” kind of thing – but it’s also a reasonably capable brass catcher.

 Easy to attach, if somewhat inconsistent quality

-It’s also light enough not to interfere with shooting position or optics and the mesh is high quality – it showed no signs of melting in our 100+ round fire tests.
+It’s also light enough not to interfere with shooting position, bolt function, or optics, and the heat resistant mesh uses hook and loop webbing – it showed no signs of melting in our 100+ round fire tests, preventing hot brass from spewing across our range.

 - Attaches easily